e-Paper is a great source for Informational Text.

-The Palm Beach Post's Newspapers In Education Department (NIE) provides teachers with e-Post, our electronic edition of the newspaper and with useful, interesting, and innovative curriculum to enhance learning.
-Teachers receive e-Post and curriculum at no cost to them thanks to the support of the community and local business sponsors.
-Teachers in Palm Beach, Martin, St. Lucie, Okeechobee, and Hendry Counties are eligible to receive e-Post in their classrooms.
+The Palm Beach Post's Newspapers In Education Department (NIE) provides teachers with e-Paper, our electronic edition of the newspaper and with useful, interesting, and innovative curriculum to enhance learning.
+Teachers receive e-Paper and curriculum at no cost to them thanks to the support of the community and local business sponsors.
+Teachers in Palm Beach, Martin, St. Lucie, Okeechobee, and Hendry Counties are eligible to receive e-Paper in their classrooms.
 For more information email firstname.lastname@example.org or call 561-820-4648 or 1-800-432-7595 ext.
 4648.

 Online Extras (Updated every Monday)